Best Cryptocurrency Exchanges in Australia 2026

 One thing I really like is their demo trading feature.
 It’s perfect for testing strategies without risking real money.
 Plus, their 24/7 live chat support is actually decent, which is rare for crypto exchanges.
 If you’re serious about trading, Bybit is worth looking into.
 And if you sign up with this link, you’ll get $10 in FREE Bitcoin when you deposit at least $100.

 #2.
-CoinSpot Exchange - Most trusted and secure platform
+CoinSpot Exchange – Long-established and well-regulated platform

 CoinSpot is the most secure exchange in Australia, established in 2013, and trusted by over 2.5 million users.
 With more than 530+ coins available, you won’t need to look elsewhere.

 If you’re new to crypto and want something super easy to use, CoinSpot is a great pick.
 It’s been around since 2013, making it one of the oldest and most trusted Aussie exchanges.
-It’s registered with ASIC, follows all AUSTRAC regulations, and is a certified member of Blockchain Australia—so if security and legitimacy are your top priorities, this is a safe bet.
+It is registered with AUSTRAC for AML/CTF purposes (since May 2018) and is a certified member of Blockchain Australia — making it a well-established option for users prioritising security.
+Note that AUSTRAC registration covers AML/CTF obligations only and does not constitute ASIC approval of the platform.

 The user interface is clean and beginner-friendly, whether you’re on the desktop site or using their mobile app.
 Plus, they have 24/7 live chat support and a solid help center full of articles that actually make sense.
 (They even won an award for best customer support, which isn’t surprising.)